 Passenger vehicles and motorcycles are permitted, but 4WD or high clearance vehicles are strongly encouraged.
 Buses, off-road vehicles (ATVs, UTVs, etc.) and non-street legal motorcycles are not permitted.

-Permit holders are required return to the entrance station at least 30 minutes prior to the gate closure time listed in the operating hours.
+Permit holders are required to return to NM-4 no later than the gate closure time listed in the operating hours.
 Exit the preserve via the same route as entry.
 No other exits are designated.

 Smoking is allowed only inside your personal vehicle: remember cigarette butts are trash and need to be disposed of properly.